ARTICLE / THE MAKING OF... SERIES

 When FryAway was created, and I saw liquid oil transform into a solid disc right in the pan, it felt like something magical had just happened.

-The FryAway branding and messaging is meant to be playful and colourful.
-Our packaging design has a hand-drawn quality and the font is quirky and fun.
+FryAway branding and messaging is meant to be playful and colorful.
+The packaging design has a hand-drawn quality and the font is quirky and fun.
 In short, FryAway branding is an homage to a career I have deeply loved, dedicated to delivering magic and joy to kids around the world.

 With FryAway, seeing is believing and we're experiencing organic growth as a result.
 Our early adopters are becoming advocates and, not only spreading the word, but purchasing and gifting FryAway to their friends and family.